paddy-lavin/Academic-Projects/README.md

 ### 🏀 Modeling Spatial Expected Points Allowed by NBA Defenses
 **Files:** `479proj1_finalprez_rjs.qmd` · `Modeling Spatial Expected Points Allowed by NBA Defenses.pdf`

 A spatial modeling project analyzing NBA defensive performance by estimating expected points allowed based on shot location and defensive positioning.
-The findings were presented to the UW-Madison Athletic, Statistics, and Mathematics departments.
+The findings were presented to the UW-Madison Athletic, Statistics, and Mathematics departments as a part of the UW-Madison Sports Buisness Conference.
 The `.qmd` file contains the full analysis code, and the `.pdf` is the slide deck from the presentation.

 ---